 Chromatin Architecture and Function

 The genetic information contained in DNA is organized into functional units assembled in specific territories within the nucleus.
 This organization is crucial for a proper, balanced expression of the genome.
 DNA is wrapped around core histone proteins H2A, H2B, H3, and H4, which form octamers the basic units of chromatin called nucleosomes.
 We propose that variants of the core histone proteins confer specific properties to nucleosomes and provide information that is crucial for genome organization.
-We focus our work on the roles of histones variants from the H3 and H2A core histones and use plants as models because they have evolved a remarkable diversity of histone variants.
+We focus our work on the roles of variants of the H3 and H2A core histones and use plants as models because they have evolved a remarkable diversity of histone variants.

 H3 variants dynamics and their impacts on epigenetic marks